 Dialect and diction bring diversity to your story

 As you can see, character dialect and diction are some of a writer’s greatest hat tricks.
-They help your characters leap off the page and into the world of your reader.
-Mastering dialect isn’t for the faint of heart, and it must be approached with the utmost respect for the world around you; when done correctly, however, it creates a vibrant story world and brings your characters to life.
+Effective use of dialect can help your characters leap off the page and into the world of your reader.
+Mastering accents and dialect isn’t for the faint of heart, and it must be approached with the utmost respect for the world around you; when done correctly, however, it creates a vibrant story world and brings your characters to life.